frePPLe/frepple/doc/model-reference/resources.rst

                                          time buckets as well as the maximum quantity per time bucket.
                                        | This field is ignored on resources of type infinite.
 available            calendar          A calendar specifying the working hours for the resource.

                                        The working hours and holidays for a resource are calculated as the intersection of:

                                        * its availability calendar.

                                        * the availability calendar of its location.

                                        Default is null.

 efficiency           double            The efficiency of this resource, expressed as a percentage.
 The
                                        manufacturing order duration will be extended or shrunk when this field is different from 100.

                                        The default value is 100.

 efficiency_calendar  double            Refers to a calendar storing the resource efficiency when it varies
                                        over time.

                                        If this field is populated, the field efficiency is ignored.

 cost                 double            The cost of using 1 unit of this resource for 1 hour.

                                        The default value is 0.

 maxearly             duration          Time window before the ask date where we look for available
                                        capacity.

                                        The default value is 100 days.

 setup                non-empty string  The name of the current setup of the resource, ie the
                                        setup of the resource at the start of the planning horizon.

 setupmatrix          setupmatrix       The name of the setup matrix which specifies the changeover
                                        times between setups.

 hidden               boolean           Marks entities that are considered hidden and are normally
                                        not shown to the end user.

+tool                 boolean           | A flag to resources that represents tools.
+Tools represent
+                                         holders, fixtures or moulds that are attached to a manufacturing order over a number of steps in a routing.
+                                         The same tool needs to stay attached to all steps in the manufacturing routing.
+                                       | Default is false.
+                                       | This field is only visible in the planning engine.
+In the
+                                         user interface you use the subcategory field to set this field to true.
 ==================== ================= ===========================================================

 Default resource